DC 6519Respiratory System38 CFR § 4.97

 The VA rates Aphonia, complete organic under Diagnostic Code (DC) 6519, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Aphonia, complete organic?
+What evidence supports a higher rating for Aphonia, complete organic?

-What is the C&P exam like for Aphonia, complete organic?
+What happens at the C&P exam for Aphonia, complete organic?

 Get a Personalized Rating Analysis